lino-framework/book/docs/specs/accounting.rst

     -- Tao of programming

-The XL has several plugins that deal with accounting, and they are integrated into the general framework.
-Here is our suggested order of reading them:
+The :ref:`xl` has several plugins that deal with accounting, and they are integrated into the general framework.
+Here is our suggested order of reading
+them:

 - :doc:`ledger`
 - :doc:`finan`